This article is for users on the Free and Exhibitor Pro Plans.

 The Exhibit has been designed to allow offline exhibitions to run in conjunction with your online exhibitions.
 Your online exhibition will promote the offline location of your exhibition, playing a significant role in attracting wider audiences into your physical exhibition space as well as allowing art lovers from around the world to experience your exhibition.

 This also means you don’t have to build complex exhibition features or upload artworks for sale on your own website to correspond with your offline exhibition.
-Simply let The Exhibit provide a comprehensive exhibition experience to your audience, whether they can physically get in to see your offline exhibition or not.
+Simply let The Exhibit provide a purpose built and comprehensive exhibition experience to your audience, whether they can physically get in to see your offline show or not.

 Add an offline location to your online exhibition